 - sending electronic mail to this website

 - participating in a survey or providing feedback on this website

 - suggesting a link from this website to an external website.

 If you choose not to participate in these activities, your choice will in no way affect your ability to use this website.

 A cookie is a small file sent by our web server to your web browser software when you access our website.

-Some parts of this website may use a cookie to maintain contact through a session.
+Some parts of our website may use a cookie to maintain contact through a session.
 The cookie allows us to recognise you as an individual as you move from one page of our website to another.
 This cookie will expire on the close of your browser session or on the closing down of your computer.